MichaelAquilina/file-cache/README.md

 Function decorator you can use to cache the results of your function calls.
 Works similarly to the `functools.cache` decorator but maintains state between different runs.

+Assumes the return value of the function is JSON serializable

 # Usage

 ```python